conda (software installation)

 Sometimes, you want to install a specific version of a software, for example because something was proven to work with that version in the past.
 You can achieve this with:

-mamba create -n snakemake_env_7_19_1 snakemake=7.19.1
+conda create -n snakemake_env_7_19_1 snakemake=7.19.1

 And in case you ever need to dive into the details, there is of course documentation on how conda handles version number specifications.